The M.Ed. in Curriculum and Instruction, Elementary School Education, is a cohort-based

 The Department of Elementary and Special Education offers the Master of Education

-(M.Ed.) degree with a major in Curriculum and Instruction and a concentration in Elementary
+(M.Ed.) degree with a program of study in Curriculum and Instruction with a concentrations

 to contribute the necessary quality and quantity of time and energy to ensure the